elgbar/hex/README.md

       * Maybe non-visible hexagons can be shrunk in size?
       * Re-encode the islands to fit in smaller island sizes
     * Make the history contain a delta not the who
-* Sometimes the text is rendering upside-down
-  * Can be replicated on desktop by loading an island then minimizing the window